zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 1. Request the new data by calling the `fetch()` method on the data view with new parameters.
 1. When the `fetch()` method completes, take the grid out of loading mode.

-There is no need to try to get the results of the fetch and replace the items in the grid because the grid's `items` array has been pointed to the `items` array of the view.
+There is no need to get the results of the fetch and replace the items in the grid because the grid's `items` array has been pointed to the `items` array of the view.
 The view will update its `items` array as soon as the fetch is complete.

 The rest of the code demonstrates that the grid has been configured to activate any of the websites when they are clicked.
-The 'id' of the website that is activated is sent to the details blade as an input.
+The `id` of the website that is activated is sent to the details child blade as an input.
+For more information about the details child blade, see [#implementing-the-detail-view](#implementing-the-detail-view).

 ### Implementing the detail view

 The detail view uses the `EntityCache` that was associated with the  `QueryCache` from the `DataContext` to display the details of a website.
-Once you understand what's going on in the master blade you should have a pretty good handle of what's going on here.

-The blade starts by creating an view on the `EntityCache`:
+1. The child blade creates a view on the `EntityCache`, as in the following code.

 ```typescript